lukasturcani/stk-vis/readme.rst

   blocks.
 * Sort molecules according to property values to quickly find ones with the best or worst properties.
+* Sometimes 2D projections are expensive to calculate.
+As a result, you can toggle the 2D viewer on or off.
+You can also toggle the 3D viewer, but I suggest you first check if the 2D viewer is the cause of performance problems.

 Latest Release
 ==============